 It's fascinating the power of what you can create with this set of 11 tags.
 There really is no limit, yet it's with a moderately sized set of constructs.
 The power is in what each of those do under the covers.

-Document Generation to embed into your applications or solutions.
-The template design functionality, as covered in this guide, is 95% of what's key for these solutions.
+Here is a list of document generation software that you can embed into your applications or solutions.
+The template design functionality is most of what’s key for these solutions.